Do you think about a midlife career change?

 The first step to a successful career change is determining exactly what you want in a new job.
 Create a list of must-haves in your new job.
 For example, do you want to work directly with people, or would you rather work alone in an office?

 Think about what makes you unhappy in your current role and what jobs or new career fields could help fill these gaps.
-You should also make a list of the skills you currently have and how these skills apply to your new career choice.
+You should also list the skills you currently have and how these skills apply to your new career choice.
 This will be helpful when you start to create a new resume and apply for jobs.

 2. Determine If You Need Further Education